 Interrupting others and punishments

-Sce2 - Imagine.
-One of the students who is part of your friends/others group (A) keeps interrupting other when speaking instead of waiting for his/her turn to speak.
+Sce2 - Imagine that you with a group of students during a break and you are all taking turns to talk.
+One of the students who is part of your friends/others group (Friend/Student A) keeps interrupting other students when speaking instead of waiting for his/her turn to speak.

-Sce2AApp - How appropriate is it for A to interrupt others?
+Sce2AApp - How appropriate is it for Friend/Student A to interrupt others?